basmango/telegram-discord-bridge/README.md

 2. Create a discord bot with the necessary permissions, viewing channels, reading messages etc.
 3. Make a telegram bot, and disable the privacy mode.
 4. Invite the telegram bot to your group
-5. Acquire the group id of your telegram group by inviting @RawDataBot to your group ( you must have a telegram username for this)
+5. Acquire the group id of your telegram group by inviting @RawDataBot to your group ( you must have a telegram username for this) alteratively get it via your bot itself (message.chat_id)
 6. Make a `.env` file similar to the `.env.demo` file and enter all the required credentials.
 7. Use the command ``pipenv shell`` , it should install the dependecies automatically.
 8. Run the bot python scripts. (`telegram_bot.py`,`discord_bot.py`)